-The Pioneer Association of the State of Washington and its predecessor organizations, the Washington Pioneer Association founded in 1883 in Olympia and the Society of Washington Territory Pioneers established about 1871 in King County, included in their founding memberships many of the earliest settlers in the state of Washington.
-The two organizations merged in 1886 and filed articles of incorporation as the Pioneer Association of the State of Washington on December 5, 1895.
+The Pioneer Association of the State of Washington and its predecessor organizations, the Society of Washington Territory Pioneers (established in King County circa 1871) and the Washington Pioneer Association (founded in 1883 in Olympia), included many of the earliest settlers in the state of Washington.
+The two organizations merged June 1, 1886, and filed articles of incorporation as the Pioneer Association of the State of Washington on December 5, 1895.
 This makes the Association the oldest historical incorporation of Washington State.
 Current members of the Association have provided evidence of their ancestry back to those pioneers who arrived in the region prior to statehood, November 11, 1889.

 Pioneer Hall, shown in the photo above, is a depository and museum for historical memorabilia, photographs, books and other records primarily from the Washington Territory and early statehood period.
-It was constructed to provide a meeting place for the pioneers and their descendants and made possible by generous donations made by three of Seattle’s earliest settlers, Judge John J. McGilvra and his wife Elizabeth (Hills) McGilvra, the land, and Sarah Loretta Denny, $20,000 for the construction of the building.
-The building was dedicated on June 7, 1910, as part of the proceedings of the 1910 Annual Meeting of the Association.
-Speakers at the event included former Civil War General, J. B. Metcalfe, Professor Edmond S. Meany, the Honorable Thomas Burke, Mr. E. F. Blaine, Mr. Gust Eckloff, the builder and the Association President Thomas W. Prosch, among the long roster of speakers.
+It was constructed to provide a meeting place for the pioneers and their descendants and made possible by generous donations by three of Seattle’s earliest settlers --- Judge John J. McGilvra and his wife Elizabeth (Hills) McGilvra donated the land, and Sarah Loretta Denny left a $20,000 bequest for construction.
+The building was dedicated on June 7, 1910, as part of the proceedings of the Annual Meeting of the Association.
+Speakers at the event included the builder, Mr. Gust Eckloff, former Civil War General J. B. Metcalfe, Professor Edmond S. Meany, the Honorable Thomas Burke, Mr. E. F. Blaine, and the Association President, Thomas W. Prosch.